How to set up

-Community Assemblies bring people together at grass-roots level as Local Assemblies (street, hamlet, village or town) and their associate County Assemblies (county, metropolitan city, area or island).
+Community Assemblies bring people together at grass-roots level as local Community Assemblies (street, hamlet, village or town) and their associate Regional Assemblies (county, metropolitan city, area or island).
 This forms the basis of our Community Assembly Framework for everyone living in the British Isles.

 Aims & Objectives